BetaHuhn/vuex-electron-store/README.md

 ## 👋 Introduction

 [Vuex Electron Store](https://github.com/BetaHuhn/vuex-electron-store) integrates perfectly with Vuex and Electron and persistently stores your state between app restarts.
-You can customize which specific state you want to persist and even filter the mutations which are allowed to persist their state.
-The data is saved in a JSON file stored the users [appData directory](https://www.electronjs.org/docs/api/app#appgetpathname).
+You can customize which [specific state](#only-partially-persist-state) you want to persist and even [filter the mutations](#filter-mutations) which are allowed to persist their state.
+The data is saved in a JSON file stored the users [appData directory](https://www.electronjs.org/docs/api/app#appgetpathname) and can be [migrated between versions](#migration-between-versions).

-This library is basically a wrapper around [electron-store](https://github.com/sindresorhus/electron-store) to make it work directly with Vuex.
+This library is basically a wrapper around [electron-store](https://github.com/sindresorhus/electron-store) to make it work directly with Vuex and supports most of it's features like [encryption](https://github.com/sindresorhus/electron-store#encryptionkey) and [migrations](https://github.com/sindresorhus/electron-store#migrations).

 ## 🚀 Get started